Gracie Allen

 Grace Ethel Cecile Rosalie Allen (July 26, 1895 – August 27, 1964) was an American vaudevillian, singer, actress, and comedian who became internationally famous as the zany partner and comic foil of husband George Burns, her straight man, appearing with him on radio, television and film as the duo Burns and Allen.

 For her contributions to the television industry, Allen was honored with a star on the Hollywood Walk of Fame at 6672 Hollywood Boulevard.
 She and Burns were inducted into the Television Hall of Fame in 1988.

-Costar Bea Benaderet said of Allen in 1966: "She was probably one of the greatest actresses of our time."
+Costar Bea Benaderet said of Allen in 1966, "She was probably one of the greatest actresses of our time."

 Early life

-Allen was born in San Francisco, California, to George Allen and Margaret Theresa ("Molly") Allen (née Darragh; later Mrs. Edward Pidgeon), who were both of Irish Catholic descent.
+Allen was born in San Francisco, to George Allen and Margaret Theresa ("Molly") Allen (née Darragh; later Mrs. Edward Pidgeon), who were both of Irish Catholic descent.
 She made her first appearance on stage at age three, and was given her first role on the radio by Eddie Cantor.
-She graduated from Star of the Sea Convent School in 1914, and during that time became a talented dancer.
+She graduated from Star of the Sea Convent School, for girls, in 1914, and during that time became a talented dancer.

+"George Allen was a song and dance man who abandoned his family when Gracie was about five years old.
+Her mother later married Edward Pidgeon, a police captain."

 She soon began performing Irish folk dances with her three sisters, who were billed as "The Four Colleens".
 In 1909, Allen joined her sister, Bessie, as a vaudeville performer.
 At a performance in 1922, Allen met George Burns, and the two formed a comedy act.
-They were married on January 7, 1926, onstage at the Palace Theatre in Cleveland by a justice of the peace.
+They were married on January 7, 1926 in Cleveland by a justice of the peace.

-Allen was born with heterochromia, giving her two different color eyes; one blue and one green.
+Allen was born with heterochromia, giving her two different color eyes, one blue and one green.
+Her left arm and shoulder were badly scarred when a boiling pot of tea fell on her as a child; as a result, she wore long-sleeved dresses throughout her life.
+Allen also suffered from crippling migraine headaches.